instadw/instadwell-blog/_posts/2025-10-27-hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide.md

 ## **Types of Accommodations Available**

-### Co-Living Spaces

-Modern, fully managed homes designed for millennials and Gen Z. These offer **furnished rooms, Wi-Fi, meals, housekeeping, and community activities,** perfect for professionals and students wanting comfort and networking opportunities.

 ### PG / Paying Guest Accommodations

 The traditional go-to choice for budget-conscious tenants.
 PGs offer **shared or private rooms**, usually with meals, laundry, and internet.
 They’re simple, practical, and ideal for students or freshers.